XbzOnGit/RegexTools/NFASimu/README.md

 An example is given in nfa.txt, which is the same nfa with nfa.json.

 Compile first and then run with ./NFASimu nfa.txt xxx.txt

-TODO:
-Might have a better way to clear alReadyOn bitset by undoing just several changes.